Daniel J. Frey

 We all find ourselves being asked what our response to injustice is.

-When we were pushing for an answer, we didn't want.
+We were pushing for an answer we didn't want.

-He broke the dam, and all the dark waters that our nation has hidden from consciousness have flooded back into everyone's lives.
+He broke the dam, and all the dark waters that our nation had hidden from consciousness since 1964 have flooded back into everyone's lives.

-Reminding us of the dirt on our souls cannot be hidden forever.
+Reminding us that the dirt on our souls cannot be hidden forever.

-This first monster of our own creation was unleashed.
+This first monster of our own creation was unleashed once again.

-Brown children in cages to destroy the American dream of freedom.
+Brown children put in cages to destroy the American dream of freedom.

-Our legislature House and Senate turn their backs on executive corruption so that they can pack the courts to end women's right to privacy.
+Our legislative House and Senate turn their backs on executive corruption so that they can pack the courts to end women's right to privacy.

-Promises of a return to an all-white America where jobs are aplenty, the money piled high, and all that equality BS buried…
+Promises of a return to an all-white America where jobs are aplenty for the white land owner, the money piled high, and all that equality BS buried…

 Dead.

-Our intelligence services mocked and admonitions of collusion with America's enemies ignored.
+Our intelligence services mocked, and admonitions of collusion with America's enemies, Russia, were ignored.

 Everyone can be bought.